094459/blog/content/newsletter/aws-open-source-news-and-updates-no-34.md

 [infracost](https://github.com/infracost/infracost) is a neat open source project that I just love the idea of, and is probably going to be a must check out if you are using Terraform.
 This project creates AWS cost estimates for your Terraform projects, broken down by hour/month costs.
 Brilliant stuff from the folks at Infracost.

 ![show](https://raw.githubusercontent.com/infracost/infracost/master/assets/screenshot.png)

-**cheat sheets for Linux**

-[Reference guide to commands](http://walkintocloud.com/index.php/2020/09/03/linux-ubuntu-common-operations-command-cheat-sheet/) this cheat sheet and reference guide for different flavours of Linux, including Amazon Linux, is a handy way to navigate the subtle differences if you find yourself working across different distros.

 ### Fresh blog posts for your reading pleasure